-From the work carried out in this study, it can be concluded that Scenedesmus sp. grown in pig manure can be used as the microalgal raw material for the production of biostimulants and biofertilizers.
-For each product, the pre-treatment of the wet biomass by high-pressure homogenization must be optimized to select the most favourable conditions.
-We found that a soft treatment of Scenedesmus sp. biomass at 200 bar was enough to improve the GI by almost 10 %.
-In addition, a toxic effect was observed on the seed growth as the pre-treatment intensity increased, probably because of the higher concentrations of certain biomolecules (salicylic acid and phenolic compounds among them), which begin to inhibit seed growth.
+From the work carried out in this study, it can be concluded that Scenedesmus sp. grown in pig manure can be used as a microalgal raw material for producing biostimulants and amino acid concentrates, which have several applications.
+For each product, the pretreatment of the wet biomass using high-pressure homogenization must be optimized to select the most favourable conditions.
+We found that a soft treatment of Scenedesmus sp. biomass at 200 bar was enough to improve the GI by almost 10%.
+In addition, a toxic effect was observed on the seed growth as the pretreatment intensity increased, probably because of the higher concentrations of certain biomolecules (salicylic acid and phenolic compounds among them), which begin to inhibit seed growth.
 The same inhibitory effect was observed when microalgae extracts with a concentration of 1 g L-1 were directly applied to the seeds.
-In the case of biofertilizers, the best results were obtained at 600 bar, achieving a 65.7 % degree of hydrolysis while passing the biomass through the homogenizer only once; this was markedly greater than that obtained for the untreated biomass, which reached only 14 % after 180 min of reaction.
+In the case of the amino acid concentrates, the best results were obtained at 600 bar, achieving a 65.7% degree of hydrolysis when passing the biomass through the homogenizer only once; this was markedly higher than that obtained for the untreated biomass, which reached only 14% after 180 min of reaction.